Mazotis/ffmpeg-on-clear-linux/README.md

 Insert lines exporting ```LIBVA_DRIVERS_PATH```, ```LIBVA_DRIVER_NAME```, ```VDPAU_DRIVER```, and ```LD_LIBRARY_PATH```.
 For Intel graphics, change to ```LIBVA_DRIVER_NAME=i965``` and ```VDPAU_DRIVER=va_gl```.
 If that is not working, as noted above try ```LIBVA_DRIVER_NAME=iHD``` or comment out the first 3 export lines, exporting only ```LD_LIBRARY_PATH```.

+The ```Google API keys are missing``` notification can be annoying.
+Insert additional lines to rid of the notification.

 ```bash
 #! /bin/bash